De Morgan's law in toposes I: Model-theoretic characterizations via amalgamation

-\begin{corollary} Let $\T$ be a geometric theory, $\lambda$ a regular cardinal bigger than the size of the signature of $\T$ and bigger than the size of $\T$.
-Let $M$ be a model of $\T$.
-Then $M$ is presented by a $\lambda$-geometric formula $\phi(a)$ if and only if $M$ is of size $<\lambda$. \end{corollary} \begin{proof} Such a theory always satisfies the hypothesis of the last proposition, by a Henkin-like proof. \end{proof}

-We also have in the setting of \cite{espindola2023every} that the $<\lambda$ models are jointly conservative (by the choice of $\lambda$), so the main Theorem 5.5 therein seems to be a generalization of Corollary 9.1.3 of \cite{caramello2018theories} to $\lambda$-geometric logic, where we (naturally) replace ``finite" by $<\lambda$.
-We state this theorem here for the readers convenience.

-\begin{theorem}[\cite{caramello2018theories} Corollary 9.1.3] Let $\Sigma$ be a finite signature and $K$ a category of finite $\Sigma$-structures and $\Sigma$-structure homomorphisms between them.
-Then the common geometric theory of $K$, $Th(K)$, is of presheaf type, classified by the topos $\mathbf{Psh}(K^{op})$, and its finitely presentable models are precisely the finite ones. \end{theorem}
+We also have in the setting of~\cite{espindola2023every} that the $<\lambda$ models are jointly conservative by the choice of $\lambda$, so the main Theorem 5.5 therein, summarized by the diagram above, seems to be a generalization of~\cite[Corollary 9.1.3]{caramello2018theories} to $\lambda$-geometric logic, where we just replace ``finite'' by ``$<\lambda$''.
+We state this theorem here for the readers convenience. \begin{theorem}[\cite{caramello2018theories} Corollary 9.1.3] Let $\Sigma$ be a finite signature and $K$ a category of finite $\Sigma$-structures and $\Sigma$-structure homomorphisms between them.
+Then the common geometric theory of $K$, $Th(K)$, is of presheaf type, classified by the topos $\Psh(K^{op})$, and its finitely presentable models are precisely the finite ones. \end{theorem}

-Maybe this point of view is conceptually interesting, and can lead to a simplification of the proof of \cite{espindola2023every}.
+This point of view seems conceptually interesting, and could lead to new results in the same vein of~\cite{espindola2023every}.